Ceferin says virus is 'biggest crisis that football faced' - WHIZ News

 LONDON (AP) — After being forced to postpone the European Championship, UEFA President Aleksander Ceferin fears football on the continent is facing its biggest crisis ever.

-The coronavirus pandemic has brought European soccer to a standstill, and there is no way of knowing when games might return.
+The coronavirus pandemic has brought the European game to a standstill, and there is no way of knowing when the action can resume.
 The latest step was for UEFA, the governing body of the sport in Europe, to postpone the continent’s showcase tournament from this summer to next year.

 And Ceferin knows the difficulties are far from over.